markdibarry/game-dialog/docs/README.md

 Bartender: Now I have [$gold] total.
 ```

 You may also have variables that should be read-only.
-If you wanted to get the game's current time, you would architect your persistent lookup to retrive the value via a custom variable key like `game_time_hrs`, while ignoring any attempt to set it.
+If you wanted to get the game's current time, you would architect your persistent lookup to retrieve the value via a custom variable key like `game_time_hrs`, while ignoring any attempt to set it.

 ```
 $game_time_hrs = "hamburger"